Class handout and workout by the Drummond Team

 - HIIT workouts – They are short, fast and effective.
 Exactly what you need when time is short and festive activities are waiting for you.
 Try doing 10 minutes each morning to get your heart pumping before you start your day.
 Here is an example of a ’12 days of Christmas’ HIIT workout.
 We dare you to try doing it singing along to the song at the same time…

-- 1 minute plank
+- 1 minute for each exercise

 - bicep curls